pkd121629/social_media_app/README.md

-# Social Media App
+# D-Seva

-This project is a full-fledged social media application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-The app allows users to register, create profiles, post updates, like and comment on posts, and interact with other users.
+Developed a common platform for fundraising for the needy using the MERN stack, featuring secure access controls.
+Users have the ability to register for a new account, log in, add friends to their network, and engage with posts by liking, commenting and donating.

 # Technology
 - **FrontEnd:** React.js, Redux, Material-UI for responsive design and state management.